eclipse-hono/hono/site/content/deployment/enmasse.md

 ~hono/example/target/deploy/openshift$ ./enmasse_deploy.sh
 ~~~

 This should start all necessary Hono components, configured to connect to the EnMasse.
-See the [original Openshift guide]({{< relref "openshift.md" >}}) to see how to check the status Hono components.
+See the [original OpenShift guide]({{< relref "openshift.md" >}}) to see how to check the status Hono components.

 ## Extract Certificate

 In order to connect the external consumer to EnMasse, we need to use a proper SSL certificate.
-We can extract one from the Openshift using the following command (from the `example` directory).
+We can extract one from the OpenShift using the following command (from the `example` directory).

 ~~~sh
 ~hono/example$ oc extract secret/external-certs-messaging --to=target/config/hono-demo-certs-jar/ -n hono